hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 Run a relay in host as follows:
 - Navigate to the `core/relay` folder.
-- Run the following, to start relay for `Corda_Network`:
+- Run the following to start relay for `Corda_Network`:
   ```bash
   RELAY_CONFIG=config/Corda_Relay.toml cargo run --bin server
   ```